AsahiLinux/docs/FAQ.md

 There is no automated uninstaller, but see [[Partitioning cheatsheet]] to learn how to delete the partitions manually.

+## I have ~40GB of free disk space but the installer says that's not enough!

+The installer always leaves 38GB of disk space *free* for macOS upgrades to work.
+That means you need enough disk space for the new OS *on top of* those 38GB.

+If you want to skip this check, enable expert mode at the beginning.
+Keep in mind that you might be unable to update macOS if you do not have enough free disk space left over!

 ## Common problems

 ### I get an error during the macOS resize step of the installer